BartMassey/rbj-eq/README.md

 For now, the crate provides barely-tried implementations of the RBJ filters in safe Rust.
 You can look at the Rustdoc for these once it's available.
-There are also first attempts at transfer functions, which are currently badly wrong.
+There is also an attempt at transfer function calculation for these filters.

 No license as of yet, since I wouldn't encourage anyone to use this until it is more cooked. *Caveat emptor.*